 Neurological Thermal Injury:

 Some patients experience lasting neurological injury after receiving EVLT.
 Paresthesia and dysesthesia are two such neurological sensations patients most commonly report.
-Paresthesia is the tingling or prickling sensation similar to that of your arm or leg having fallen asleep after lying in a sedentary position for too long.
+Paresthesia is the tingling or prickling sensation similar to that of your arm or leg has fallen asleep after lying in a sedentary position for too long.
 People with diabetes often experience, dysesthesia, an abnormal sense of touch, or an unpleasant feeling.
 Trauma to sensory nerves can happen upon catheter introduction, delivery of anesthesia, or just from the heat, though nerve damage is more commonly associated with Phlebectomy or vein surgery, than with minimally invasive procedures like EVLT.
 Research indicates that tumescent anesthesia reduces neurological thermal injuries by acting as a protective agent and cooling surrounding areas.

 EVLT generates high energy and can cause skin burns, though Vein Specialists employ device techniques and use anesthesia to decrease the likelihood this happens.
 Specifically, reduction in accumulated energy and introduction of tumescent anesthesia assist in reducing thermal injuries to the skin.
 Simple measures such as changing the laser mode from continuous to intermittent emission limits skin exposure time to direct heat.
 Tumescent anesthesia provides pain relief and cooling protection from the device to maximize efficient vein wall contact and adjacent insulating structures.